zng-ui/zng/TODO/_current.md

 # TextInput

 * Interactive carets.
-    - Implement mouse drag.
+    - RTL only text SelectAll panics.
-    - Test with RTL and bidirectional text.
+        - Bidi with RTL start and end show a weird effect, the caret shape swaps at the end.
     - Test with multi-line.

 * Implement selection toolbar.